How to Get Perfect Brows

 Open Your Eyes

-Curled lashes made you look wide-eyed.
+Curled lashes make you look wide-eyed.
 Do it before you put on mascara.
 Use firm pressure but don't clamp down too hard.
 You don't want to pinch your skin, crease your lashes, or pull them out.
 You may get better results from curling in stages, moving out from the lash roots to the tips.
 A corner lash curler can get to hard-to-reach outer ones.

 Brush Up on Your Mascara